Dennis198/DotSerial/README.md

 ---

 ## 📌 Notes
-- Use DotSerialXML for Xml and DotSerialJson for Json.
+- Use DotSerialXML for Xml and DotSerialJSON for Json.
 - Properties without **`DSPropertyID`** are ignored.
 - ID '-1' should not be used.
 - Currently only **XML and Json format** is supported. **YAML** and other formats will be added in the future.